 It’s been forever since I’ve read a good mystery/thriller … you would think this book broke my hiatus on these genres but no, unfortunately, I didn’t like this book, at all.

 One word: unnerving.
 While I admit this book was a page-turner (so much I read it in one sitting), I couldn’t relate at all.
-Starting with the fact Jane was a character I couldn’t connect, I didn’t have any sympathy for her or her revenge plot.
-She’s sarcastic, with a dark humor and cynic nature.
-She described herself as ‘sociopath’ and believed to be very much different from the humans around her.
+Starting with the fact Jane was a character I couldn’t connect with, I didn’t have any sympathy for her or her revenge plot.
+She’s sarcastic, with dark humor and cynic nature.
+She described herself as a ‘sociopath’ and believed to be very much different from the humans around her.
 After reading the whole story from her point of view, I didn’t like her at all.

 Jane is a talented lawyer hiding as a data entry girl in a company.
 The story starts in media res, from the beginning it feels we are told a story that already had a beginning we weren’t invited to.
 Jane is an actress when people are around her, she’s a manipulator without feelings – except for Meg.
 This story is about Jane taking revenge on a guy who hurt Meg so much, Meg killed herself.
 She comes from the typical dysfunctional house where her mother is a lech and her father is a drunk.
-She has a good for nothing brother, was molested as a child and learned to use her sexuality since then.
+She has a good for nothing brother, was molested as a child, and learned to use her sexuality since then.

 Jane as a data entry girl is shy, looks under her lashes, giggles, goes out on her way to wear lace bras and look as innocent as possible with a secret strike for sex – almost like a maniac.
 Jane as the lawyer wears dark hair, bright lipstick and has no problem speaking her mouth… and mind too.